privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 ## :material-chip: Secure Element

 All forms of biometric authentication rely on proper hardware such as a secure element in order to be secure.
 You should avoid devices that lack a secure element; they won't be able to properly implement secure biometrics without one.

+## Algorithm

+Because biometrics need to translate the physical properties of your body to data, they rely on an algorithm to determine if their reading matches closely enough.
+There can be massive variation in the quality of these algorithms.
+[Android](https://source.android.com/docs/security/features/biometric) has guidelines on how OEMs should implement biometrics and how they can [test](https://source.android.com/docs/security/features/biometric/measure) them for security.